rajatchourasia7/equiwix/README.md

 ## Features
 - **Index Construction & Rebalancing**
   - Fetches the daily price data and number of outstansing shares data from yfinance dataset.
-  - Tracks the top 100 US stocks based on daily closing market cap.
+  - Tracks the top 100 US stocks based on daily closing market cap and shares outstanding.
   - Ensures equal-weighted distribution, rebalancing at market close.
   - Stocks exiting the top 100 are replaced the next trading day.
+- **Dashboard to visualize**
+  - Change in index levels per day for the selected date-range with days marked where index constituents have changed.
+  - Index constituents on the selected day.
+  - Aggregated metrics (Cumulative return, max daily change, number of composition changes) for the selected date-range.

 ## Setup Instructions

   Follow these steps to set up and run the Equiwix project: